Skip to Content

 The cabin is about being outdoors, not indoors.
 The two bedrooms and bathroom are just large enough to fulfill their functions.
 The wood used for construction—for rafters, flooring, window frames, and doors—was salvaged from an old warehouse slated for demolition.
 The varying tones of the wood reveal its history and use.
 Over time, the cabin will become more and more muted in appearance, blending in and eventually disappearing into the forest.

-Tye River Cabin is essentially broken into four quadrants and discrete rooms; there’s a living room quadrant, a kitchen/bathroom quadrant and two bedroom quadrants.
-The cabin is located beside a river in an area of Washington State that’s almost a rainforest condition, so the fireplace is an essential element.
-The chimney is the hinge, in a sense, that gathers the parts and pieces of the home together – it’s a very important structural element that you’re constantly aware of inside.
+Tye River Cabin is essentially broken into four quadrants and discrete rooms.
+The fireplace is the hinge, in a sense, that gathers the parts and pieces of the home together—it’s a very important structural element that you’re constantly aware of inside.
 It’s the center of the house, literally and figuratively.
 Tom Kundig, FAIA, RIBA